top of page

 National Day of Mourning

-After the death of Massasoit in 1661, tensions began to rise as cultural differences grew and settlers ignored the treaty he had established.
-As more settlers began to arrive in the following decades, demand for land increased with the growth of their population, and they slowly started taking over Wampanoag lands.
 By 1675, all friendly relations between the settlers and the Wompanoag were snuffed out after several Wampanoag Natives were sentenced to death for killing a “Christian Indian” who had warned the Plymouth colony of an impending attack.
-King Philip’s War (1675–1676), one of the deadliest conflicts in American history (per capita), had devastating consequences for the Wampanoag who were largely defeated, killed, or enslaved.
+King Philip’s War (1675–1676), one of the deadliest conflicts in American history (per capita), had devastating consequences for the Wampanoag, who were largely defeated, killed, or enslaved.

 Unfortunately, this breakdown of peaceful relations and brutal war is a stark contrast to the holiday that purports to represent them.
 By 1789, Massachusetts passed a law making it illegal and punishable by death to teach a Wampanoag to read or write.
-And this same brutal oppression took place across all of the United States as more and more settlers poured into the land.
+This same brutal oppression took place across all of the United States as more and more settlers poured into the land.
 Native land was seized, their culture suppressed, and they were often forced to convert to Christianity.

 During the late 19th and early 20th centuries, Indian boarding schools were established in which Native children were taken from their homes and forcibly “assimilated”.
 They were forbidden from speaking their languages or practicing their customs, and were brutally punished for disobeying.
-Other such atrocities against Native Americans and their effects have persisted even to this day.
-Now, there are over 165 critically endangered Native American Languages in the United States, and it’s estimated that only 20 of those will remain by 2050.

-For many Native Americans, Thanksgiving is a reminder of this painful history.
-The Native American community continues to advocate for an Indigenous perspective to be incorporated into school curriculums and public discourse.
 Since 1970, the United American Indians of New England have organized the National Day of Mourning at Plymouth Rock, a day of remembrance and solidarity to honor their ancestors and raise awareness about the truth and impact of European settlers like the Pilgrims.

 Thanksgiving Today